 Top sports for streaming

-In the U.S., interest in streaming football tops all other sports, but basketball has caught up significantly over the past five years, with soccer’s popularity growing enough to surpass baseball.
+In the U.S., interest in streaming football tops all other sports (learn how to use NFL Game Pass with a VPN), but basketball has caught up significantly over the past five years, with soccer’s popularity growing enough to surpass baseball.
 Soccer has always lagged in popularity in the U.S. when compared with countries in Europe and South America—but the more recent success of U.S. women’s soccer, the expansion of Major League Soccer, and MLS’s increase in foreign players are all factors that have helped the sport grow.
 And it’s yet to be seen whether the World Cup later this year will have significant and lasting effects.
-(Learn how to stream FIFA World Cup.)

 Even though football and soccer are dominant over all, our heat map of U.S. states shows how one state deviates from the norm, favoring hockey instead.
 And that’s, unsurprisingly, Minnesota.
 We also included soccer and baseball in this comparison, but neither showed up as most popular in any state.